mptre/robsd/README.md

 This project started out as an attempt to automate the [release(8)](https://man.openbsd.org/release) process on OpenBSD.
-The prime motivation was to roll my own snapshots in order to test my own and others changes to the kernel, user space and everything in between.
+The prime motivation was to roll my own snapshots in order to test my and others changes to the kernel, user space and everything in between.
 Hence the name robsd as in release OpenBSD.
 The scope later grew and the project is by now a kitchen sink for everything related to building, testing and maintaining OpenBSD.